 Vacation style over 40

-Of course, what to wear on your summer vacation depends on your plans and where you go.
+Of course, what to wear on your summer vacation or your “winter” vacation in the Tropics depends on your plans and where you go.
 Most of us dream of white empty, endless beaches and sunshine from after breakfast to sunset.
-At least when you live in the Westerlies with a low pressure system dumping rain every 3 to 5 days or so.
+At least when you live in the Westerlies with low pressure systems dumping rain every 3 to 5 days or so.
 When you live in a rural area, you may lust for visiting cities with their great cultural options, beautiful buildings, galleries, shopping malls, and museums.
 When you live in a city, your dream may be to hike a National Park or climb Denali, America’s highest peak for a change of scenery.
+When you live in Alaska, spending vacation in Mexico or Hawaii is on the top of the list.
+Getting out of the heavy clothes into some flip-flops, shorts and a cute top – vacation style.
 You get the idea. 😉

-Since there are so many different types of vacations that all require different gear a one post fits all will no do the trick.
+Since there are so many different types of vacations that all require different gear, a one post fits all vacations will no do the trick.
 Therefore, let’s break it down and start with outfit inspirations for a city touring vacation.

 City touring vacation style